Benign paroxysmal positional vertigo: Diagnosis

 The roll test can determine whether the horizontal semicircular canal is involved.
 The roll test requires the person to be in a supine position with their head in 30° of cervical flexion.
-Then the examiner quickly rotates the head 90° to the left side, and checks for vertigo and nystagmus.
+Then the examiner quickly rotates the head 90° to the left side and checks for vertigo and nystagmus.
 This is followed by gently bringing the head back to the starting position.
 The examiner then quickly rotates the head 90° to the right side and checks again for vertigo and nystagmus.
 In this roll test, the person may experience vertigo and nystagmus on both sides, but rotating toward the affected side will trigger a more intense vertigo.
 Similarly, when the head is rotated toward the affected side, the nystagmus will beat toward the ground and be more intense.

-As mentioned above, both the Dix–Hallpike and roll test provoke the signs and symptoms in subjects with archetypal BPPV.
-The signs and symptoms people with BPPV experience are typically a short-lived vertigo and observed nystagmus.
+As mentioned above, both the Dix–Hallpike and roll tests provoke the signs and symptoms in subjects with archetypal BPPV.
+The signs and symptoms people with BPPV experience are typically short-lived vertigo and observed nystagmus.
 In some people, although rarely, vertigo can persist for years.
 Assessment of BPPV is best done by a medical health professional skilled in the management of dizziness disorders, commonly a physiotherapist, audiologist, or other physician.

 The nystagmus associated with BPPV has several important characteristics that differentiate it from other types of nystagmus.